yash-755/Linktree/README.md

-# 🌐 Linktree – Personal Portfolio Hub
+# 🌐 Linktree – Personal Accounts Hub

 A modern, fast, and fully responsive **Linktree-style personal portfolio website** built to showcase professional profiles, resume, and social platforms in one place.
 Designed with clean UI, smooth animations, and optimized deployment on **Vercel**.